nemaara/A_New_Order/README_egallager_mods.txt

 19a The Woods of Okladia: I think this was around where enemy sides started to get Wondermen, and since they are extremely deadly, I had to put a limit on them, and let the enemy Akladians recruit Holymen as an alternate healer instead.
+(I also did likewise in later scenarios.)
+For 1.7.0, Karl Regven now is auto-recalled on EASY, to make up for Lorin's absence.
-(I also did likewise in later scenarios) 19b Entering Okladia: Tried to do the same changes as in 19a here as well 19c The Oracle: I varied all the starting units' hitpoints and experience with difficulty on my first pass.
+19b Entering Okladia: Tried to do the same changes as in 19a here as well 19c The Oracle: I varied all the starting units' hitpoints and experience with difficulty on my first pass.
 On my second pass I did copyediting, added message